Easter Brunch Anyone?

 - Cafe Nola .
 Nola’s breakfast menu is one of the best, imo.
 They have great reviews for their brunch.
 Lox Benedict, Italian Benedict, and Vegan Scramble are unique to Nola.

 - The Wine Kitchen.
 Our favorite restaurant.
 Karen: I love the Maryland Benedict.
 Chris: the Steak and Eggs.
+And…they have Hanger steak, something that has been hard to find lately.

 - JoJo’s Restaurant & Tap House has a great brunch.
 The bar has happy hour prices all day Sunday.
 The Benedicts: Classic, Crab, and Southwest Steak.
 (Can you tell I have a thing for Benedict?)